July 2, 2012

 After another 2 minutes, I received the busy representative message again but this time my wait time was quoted as NONE.
 Well, this made me expect to have a representative pick-up almost immediately.
 However, I did not talk to a person until after 4 intervals of being told NONE.
 When I told the nice representative my problem, she solved it in less than 2 minutes to my satisfaction - even though I had to be put on hold for part of that time while my account was reviewed.
 My total time spent for this short conversation to give them my money was over 18 minutes!

 What if it had been an angry customer instead of a calm spender waiting on the phone?
 The above would have made me angrier and I would have lambasted that anger onto the representative with something like “Finally someone over there picked-up!
 Do you know how long I have been waiting?” followed by or proceeded with some not so nice language.
-Of course the angry customer might have hung up, but not very likely if their anger continued to grow and they and already invested so much of their time.
+Of course the angry customer might have hung up, but not very likely if their anger continued to grow and they had already invested so much of their time.

 I know it was years ago when I was on a help desk, but I would think the call queue system would be better not worse.
 Could they not see how long I had been in the queue?
-Where were they doing?
+What were they doing?
 Really helping other customers, having a team meeting, or taking a break?

 Any ideas on how the customer service via call centers could be improved?
 Let me know your thought via comments on this post.
 To see my last rant about bad customer service, visit the blog post Correct Change - Bad Math or Thoughtless Customer Service.